 Intangible assets consist of identifiable intangible assets acquired through acquisitions, which include tradenames and trademarks, customer relationships, staffing databases, developed technology and non-compete agreements.
-The fair value of identifiable intangible assets are determined using either the income approach (relief-from-royalty method or multi-period excess earnings method) or the cost approach (replacement cost method).
 The Company amortizes intangible assets, other than those with an indefinite life, using the straight-line method over their useful lives.
 The Company amortizes non-compete agreements using the straight-line method over the lives of the related agreements.
 The Company reviews for impairment intangible assets with estimable useful lives whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.